-Non-Resident Imputed Income Tax, NRIIT (Fiscal Representation Service)
+Non-Resident Imputed Income Tax, NRIIT (Annual Fiscal Representation Service)

 Non-residents, on owning property in Spain, are required to file a yearly tax before the 31st of December each year called the Non-Resident Imputed Income Tax (irrespective of whether you rent out or not).

-For 2021, our cut-off date to accept filing NRIIT tax returns is Wednesday the 22nd of December.
+For 2024, our cut-off date to accept filing NRIIT tax returns is Monday the 16th of December.
 Please do not wait until the last moment to file your tax return.
 We file this tax online all over Spain within 24 working hours.
-The previous year is taxed.
+The previous year is taxed (2023).

 Appointing a lawyer as your fiscal representative in Spain to file and pay on your behalf your Non-Resident Income Tax and Wealth Tax returns (if applicable) has a number of advantages: